Nageswar-Sahoo/EMLO4_HYDRA/README.md

-<h1>Dog Breed Image Dataset Training, Evaluation, and Inference with Docker And AWS with Github Action </h1>
+<h1>Training, Evaluation, and Inference of a Dog Breed Image Dataset using Docker, AWS, Gradio, and HuggingFace, integrated with GitHub Actions. </h1>

 This repository contains a PyTorch Lightning-based project for classifying dog breeds using a dataset from Kaggle.
 The project includes Docker support, a DevContainer setup, and inference using a pre-trained model.
 Configuration management is handled using Hydra.